linhsolar/distributedsystemsexamples/simple-upload-elasticity/ElasticityControl.md

 we can consider that

-- a finished request is SLOQ if its upload_time >= UPLOAD_TIME_MAX - 20 % (UPLOAD_TIME_MAX-UPLOAD_TIME_MIN)
+- a finished request is SLOW if its upload_time >= UPLOAD_TIME_MAX - 20 % (UPLOAD_TIME_MAX-UPLOAD_TIME_MIN)

 - a finished request is FAST if its